What is construction equipment procurement software?

 The market for construction equipment procurement breaks into two approaches.

-BuildVision is a purpose-built platform in this category, with document extraction run in production (workload at buildvision.io/benchmark) and a growing network of OEM integrations.
+BuildVision is built for that workflow, with document extraction run in production (workload at buildvision.io/benchmark) and a growing network of OEM integrations.

 Modules within PM platforms offer procurement as one feature among many.
-Procore's procurement module, CMiC's purchasing module, and Viewpoint's procurement tools all handle basic PO management and bid workflows.
+Procore's procurement module, CMiC's purchasing module, and Viewpoint's procurement tools handle PO management and bid workflows on the job site.

 Frequently Asked Questions